Syeda-Hani-8996/hello_world/README.md

 Hi Humans,

    Syeda here !!
 I like python, java
-   I am very much keen to work as a developer
+   I am very much keen to work as a developer..!!

+Thank you